pawelsla/grav-plugin-xml-to-json/README.md

 ## Installation
 ### Manual Installation

 To install the plugin manually, download the zip-version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then rename the folder to `xml-to-json`.
-You can find these files on [GitHub](https://github.com/pawelsla/grav-plugin-xml-to-json) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+You can find these files on [GitHub](https://github.com/pawelsla/grav-plugin-xml-to-json).

 You should now have all the plugin files under